onat-dalmaz/oni-website-new/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Compressed & Computational MRI
+  - Signal Processing
-  - Signal Processing for Machine Learning
+  - Machine Learning
   - Generative & Diffusion Models
   - Inverse Problems
   - Uncertainty Quantification
+  - Compressed & Computational MRI

 # Education to show in About widget
 education: